Language Models with Rationality: Experiments and Results

 Reasoning can also make mistakes.
-From a manual analysis of 50 random questions from EntailmentBank, we identified five main causes of failure and their approximate frequency ({\bf Note} that multiple categories can apply, hence total is $> 100\%$):
+From a manual analysis of 50 random questions from EntailmentBank that \sysname answered incorrectly, we identified five main causes of failure and their approximate frequency ({\bf Note} that multiple categories can apply, hence total is $> 100\%$):

-\textbf{1.
-Missing Rules} ($\approx$30\%) In some cases, the system generates irrelevant rules but misses an important one needed to support the correct answer, resulting in incorrect conclusions.
+\paragraph{1.
+Missing Rules ($\approx$30\%):} In some cases, the system generates irrelevant rules but misses an important one needed to support the correct answer, resulting in incorrect conclusions.
 While somewhat subjective, this is a notable error category that we observe.
 For example for the question: \begin{myquote} {\it A human cannot survive the loss of (A) The liver \bfit{[correct]} (B) A lung (C) A kidney} \end{myquote} the system incorrectly concludes (B) is true, ignoring the commonsense rule that with two lungs, a person can survive without one of them.